-L’Observatoire International is designing the lighting for the facade, the crown, the observation deck and the interior spaces including Jaume Plensa artwork in the lobby and exterior public spaces of 30 Hudson Yards.
+L’Observatoire International designed the lighting for the facade, the crown, the observation deck and the interior spaces including Jaume Plensa artwork in the lobby and exterior public spaces of 30 Hudson Yards.

 This triple height lobby services tenants and anchors the site.
 This duality led the architects to embrace the interstitial nature with a series of gestures; an unobstructed floorplan, a series of smaller visual connections and a palette that delineates program.

 The concept is to accentuate the character of each gesture.
 Lighting is integrated within reveals so as to graze the travertine limestone and enhance the cleft finish while simultaneously washing the highly polished Anigre veneer and bring warmth to the lobby.

 A programmable system of accent, ambient and theatrical lighting layers are used to transition between night and day.
 In the morning accent and ambient overhead light is used to mediate daylight contrast.
 At night indirect and theatrical fixtures are used to cast dramatic shadows of the suspended artwork.